 The problem, of course, is that antique chatelaines with any attachments at all tend to sell for no less than $200, and easily reaching $2,000 depending on condition and complexity.
 I wasn’t about to spend that much, so I had to improvise.

 The first and most important component, of course, was the chatelaine hook.
 Luckily, I was able to find this beautiful reproduction from DesireeBoissier on Etsy.
-At $52.25 it was a little more than I’d hoped to spend, but when I added up the cost of the vintage scarf clip I’d been considering as a substitute, plus chains, jump rings, and clasps (not to mention shipping costs), it was definitely the best option.
+At around $50 (price has apparently varied over time) it was a little more than I’d hoped to spend, but when I added up the cost of the vintage scarf clip I’d been considering as a substitute, plus chains, jump rings, and clasps (not to mention shipping costs), it was definitely the best option.
 I have zero complaints– it’s really beautiful, feels sturdy, and shipped quickly!
 There are several other design options in her shop, plus attachments if you don’t want to search out your own, so I highly recommend taking a look.

 So I had my base– next I had to decide on attachments.
 Seven chains gave me a lot to work with, but seven attachments would also add up quickly in terms of price.
 I’d have to do some smart shopping.